RoboConOxfordshire/sheep/docs/running-code-from-a-usb.md

 :::warning

-* During the competition **RoboCon** requires unrestricted access to at least one USB port, if you want to use a USB stick during the competition it must leave enough space around at least one port to insert our low profile USB stick.
+* During the competition **RoboCon Oxfordshire** requires unrestricted access to at least one USB port, if you want to use a USB stick during the competition you must use a USB splitter to allow us access to one port.
 * Code copied from USB sticks is not [Linted](https://en.wikipedia.org/wiki/Lint_%28software%29), sufficiently broken code may crash not just the user code, but also the web interface preventing the robot from reaching "Blinky".
 See [troubleshooting](/troubleshooting.html#troubleshooting) for details about what the LEDs mean.
 It is highly recommended for users to export working code from the editor to the USB stick rather than editing code directly.
 See [troubleshooting](/troubleshooting.html#the-brainbox-appears-to-power-up-but-i-can-t-connect-to-the-website-and-the-blue-led-lights-but-never-starts-flashing) for how to recover a robot which does not boot to Blinky.

 :::